denisemw/OWLET/README.md

 If calibration files are not included in the same directory:
 * If calibration file(s) are not included, OWLET will process the videos using default settings.

-## 2. CREATE A DIRECTORY FOR THE EXPERIMENT INFO (optional)
+#### 2. (optional) Create a directory with the task information

-To automatically link the frame-by-frame eye tracking data with a task, create a folder(s) that specifies optional information for each task(s):
+This step is optional, but will allow you to automatically link the frame-by-frame eye tracking data with information about the task.
+To do this, create a folder(s) that specifies optional information for each task(s):

 A video of the task in .mov or .mp4 format (maximum frame rate of 30 fps)
 * If this is included, OWLET will save a video of the subject's point-of-gaze overlayed on the task video in addition to the frame-by-frame csv output